Transportation to Antibes

 A ticket ride is 1,5€

-You are looking to jump in bus 200 which is going from Nice to Cannes through Antibes.
+First of all, you might have to take the tram 2 to reach Parc Phoenix where the bus starts.
+Jump in bus 200 which is going from Nice to Cannes through Antibes.

 Below a few options with timing but I highly recommend to check the link below for eventual changes.

 Parc phoenix (Nice) -> Antibes Pole d’Echanges (Train station) (60min or more)